TerseTears/pomodoro-bash/README.md

 # :tomato: Pomodoro Timer in Bash

-A timer for managing pomodoros from terminal, with optional interfaces for `yad`, `zenity`, and `kdialog`.
+A simple timer for managing pomodoros from terminal, with optional interfaces for `yad`, `zenity`, and `kdialog`.
+Focus has simply been on getting the job done and ease of use while providing and recording some session details (so not being a highly accurate or feature-rich timer per se).

 # :film_strip: Screencast